-Topic Answer Summary

-Child Labor 30 YES Colorado child labor laws do not apply to minors employed by a parent or guardian.
+Topic Answer Summary Child Labor 31 YES Colorado child labor laws do not apply to minors employed by a parent or guardian.
 Work permits not required in Colorado.
-Minimum age: • During school hours: 16 • Outside school hours: 12 Max hours: • Under 16: No more than 6 hours on any school day or day before a school day.
-No more than 40 hours per week and no more than 8 hours in any 24-hour period.
+Minimum age: • During school hours: 16 • Outside school hours: 12 Max hours: Under 16: No more than 6 hours on any school day or day before a school day.
+No more than 40 hours per week and no more than 8 hours in any 24- hour period.
 No work between 9:30pm and 5am.
-Exceptions apply for seasonal employment paid on a piece basis. • 16 or over: No maximum specified
+Exceptions apply for seasonal employment paid on a piece basis.

-- 10 of over the maximum specified
+• 16 or over: No maximum specified